dstc8-track2/NOESIS-II/README.md

 ```
 The value for the field `example-id` should contain the corresponding example-id of the test dataset.
 The candidate ranking field should ONLY include 100 candidates in the order of confidence.

-When the correct candidate is not available in the candidate set, return `"candidate-id": NONE` with the confidence score as an item in the candidate-ranking list.
+When the correct candidate is not available in the candidate set, return `"candidate-id": "NONE"` with the confidence score as an item in the candidate-ranking list.

 The results file for subtask 3 should follow the following format.
 ```